-Our fastest filesystem, /scratch, provides data storage for active IO taking place on Gadi.
+Our fastest filesystem, /scratch, provides data storage for active IO taking place on the Gadi supercomputer.

 Technical Specifications /scratch